ENC Touring Cub motorhome review: Doing a one-two

 The original Touring Cub, as it debuted in October

 Nissan’s NV200 Kombi is proving to be a great little base vehicle for camper conversions.
 The emphasis is very much on the word “little” here, because its overall dimensions just about qualify it for “micro” status.
+This makes it perfect for ENC’s latest conversion – the Touring Cub.

 The first variant featured this rear travel seat and side kitchen set-up